How to Open a New Zealand Bank Account

 Now that you are sorted with a bank account in New Zealand, you can finally transfer your savings from back home to your New Zealand bank account.
 Travellers Cheques and Amex are a BAD IDEA.
 They are extremely slow to process and are not accepted by every bank in New Zealand.

-Your best bet is a simple bank transfer.
+One way to transfer your funds is with a simple bank transfer.
 You can transfer money from your bank account back home to your bank account here in New Zealand using a simple bank transfer.
-It takes a week or two and every bank has a different fees for this.
+It takes a week or two and every bank has a different fee for this.
 Be aware that the currency exchange rates are pretty bad on this kind of transfer so you are likely to lose a few cents.
 Here are the fees involved:

 - Bank fee: from your bank back home to initiate an overseas transfer.

 - Currency exchange: lower than the exchange rate you can find online.

 - Bank fee: from your bank in New Zealand to receive an overseas transfer.

 An alternative solution is to use a money transfer company like XE Money.
 They transfer your money much faster than traditional banks, their fees are lower (or non-existent in the case of XE Money), and the exchange rates are much more advantageous.
 They do a better job because well, it is their only job.
 They have accounts in every country they serve and can transfer your money directly into your account saving on most fees above.
 It’s a huge saving when transferring a few thousand.
 That means:

 - No fee from your bank back home since you transfer money onto an account in your own country.

 - Better currency exchange rate than the one offered from your bank.

 - No bank fee from your New Zealand bank since you are receiving the money from a New Zealand account.

 Spend that money on a rafting trip instead of giving it to a banker, will you?!